The Future of Membership

-An 8-week cohort that equips, inspires, and connects membership leaders + their teams to reimagine membership for young professionals.
+A cohort experience for association membership leaders to reimagine membership for young professionals.

 Young professionals are not sticking around

-Young professionals join professional associations less often, engage less deeply, and leave more frequently than older generations of professionals.
-These trends are well-established and consistent across virtually all professions, and are driven by a combination of macro-trends and association-specific behavior.
+Young professionals join professional associations less often and engage less deeply.
+These trends are well-established and consistent across all professions.

 Clarify macro trends and unique circumstances